-Kitchen with an island:
+Kitchen with an Island:

 Overhead view of a kitchen with a central island, a smoked glass cabinet and a dining table